MattSegal/devblog/content/infra/django-nginx-reverse-proxy-config.md

 User-Agent: curl/7.58.0
 ```

+Now are directed to the `foo.com` virtual server because we sent the correct `Host` header in our request.
 Finally, we can see that setting a random `Host` header sends us to the default server:

 ```bash